 - Referring URL: Referral traffic comprises of the visitors who land on the test page through referral websites, and in this case, document.referrer has a value.
 In the context of an A/B test, this is the previous page URL.

 - Search Keywords: Select this option for visitors who use certain search keywords to land on the test page.
 The Search Keywords condition applies for both organic and paid search traffic from search engines.

-NOTE: Segmentation does not work for the search engines that are on
+NOTE: Segmentation does not work for the search engines that

 - Traffic Source: Use this option to segment the report based on the source that the visitor has come from.
 The following traffic source options are available in VWO: